Easy Driving Trips From Boston For a Great Family Day Out

 Distance from Boston: 50.9 miles ~ via I-93 S and I-95 S (54 minutes)

-Less than an hour from Boston, Providence is the perfect combination of small-town charm and big-city culture.
-Whether you’re searching for things to do outside of Boston with family or friends, you won’t be disappointed with everything that Providence has to offer.
+Less than an hour from Boston, Providence perfectly combines small-town charm and big-city culture.
+Whether you’re searching for things to do outside of Boston with family or friends, you won’t be disappointed with everything Providence offers.

 Enjoy an authentic Venetian experience, New England-style, by going on a gondola ride along the Providence Riverwalk.
 Providence’s gondolas are believed to be the first authentic Venetian gondolas ever built on American soil, and they’re a sight to behold.